cblanken/cblanken.github.io/content/posts/EinPfundMails.md

 +++

 ## Problem Description
 The `ein-pfund-mails` challenge is a _baby_ rated challenge in the Misc category for KitCTFCTF 2022.
 The title _ein pfund mails_ is actually German for _"A pound of mail"_.
-Which makes sense since we are given an archive (`mails.targ.gz`) containing 3993 `.eml` files.
+Which makes sense since we are given an archive (`mails.tar.gz`) containing 3993 `.eml` files.
 We're told one of these leaked email files contains our flag, but we're unable to determine which file contains the correct flag.

 ## Analysis
 First off, let's take a look at one of the email files.